Shrutibhargava2004/Hand-Gesture-Detection/README.md

 # Hand-Gesture-Detection
-It is a project which detect the hand gesture and displays the name of corresponding hand emoji.
+It is a project that detects hand gestures and displays the name of the corresponding hand emoji.